usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 * Recognize cloud-specific procurement considerations, including pricing models, shared security responsibilities, vendor lock-in risks, and Federal Risk and Authorization Management Program (FedRAMP) compliance.

 * Understand the basics of cybersecurity as it applies to acquisitions, including compliance frameworks (e.g., National Institute of Standards and Technology \[NIST\]), identity and access management (IAM), vulnerability management, and Security Incident and Event Management (SIEM).

+* Recognize the key benefits of open-source software, including flexibility, transparency, and cost-effectiveness, and differentiate between proprietary and open-source licenses to manage supply chain security risks.

 ---